-In our previous article – 5 Challenges to be prepared for while scaling ML models, we discussed the top five challenges in productionizing scalable Machine Learning (ML) models.
+In our previous article – 5 Challenges to be prepared for while scaling ML models, we discussed the top five challenges in productionizing scalable models of Machine Learning.
 Our focus for this piece is to establish the best practices that make an ML project successful.

-Due to the complexities, the right risks have to be eliminated early off in the production process.
-Eliminating a higher number of risks at earlier Stages of the model selection & development leads to lesser rework during the productionizing stage.
+To begin with, the right risks have to be eliminated early off in the production process.
+Eliminating a higher number of risks at earlier stages of the model selection & development leads to lesser rework during the productionizing stage.